buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

 The `buildpacks` fields are defined as follows:

-* `namespace` - can represent a set or organization of buildpacks.
+* `ns` - can represent a set or organization of buildpacks.
 * `name` - an identifier that must be unique within a namespace.
 * `version` - the version of the buildpack (must match the version in the `buildpack.toml` of the buildpack)
 * `cksum` - the image ID of the OCI image that represents the buildpack (used for validation)